mam1/Pcon/README.md

 will result in the channel turning on at 1:00, off at 13:00 and on at 18:00.
 If the current time is between 1:00 and 13:00 the channel will be on, between 13:00 and 18:00 it will be off, between 18:00 and 0:0 it will be on and between 0:0 and 13:00 it will also be on.

-The maximum number of records for a schedule is configured by setting the preprocessor variable *_MAX_SCHEDULE_RECS* .
+The maximum number of records for a schedule is configured by setting the preprocessor variable *_MAX_SCHEDULE_RECS*.
 Schedules are stored on the SD card.

-A schedule record is 32 bits.
-A schedule is implemented as an array of 32 bit unsigned integers.
-The schedule key is the number of minutes past midnight (0 - 1440).
-The first element in the array contains the number of records to follow.
-The following bits are parsed as follows:

-* bit 32 - state
-* bit 31-17 -  key
-* bit 16-1 sensor value

 ####Architecture:
 A schedule is a vector of 32 bit unsigned integers.
 The length is configured by the preprocessor variable *_MAX_SCHEDULE_RECS* .
 These are fixed length vectors.
 I have an alternate implementation using linked lists but his approach is much simpler and has less chance of memory leaks.
 Since I am already using xmmc size is not a big deal.